-The Contributing building proposed to be retained is a distinctive example of an architectural or design style which contributes to the character of the district.
+The existing building is a distinctive example of an architectural or design style which contributes to the character of the district.

 d.
 The building, structure, improvement, or site is a contributing building, structure, improvement, site or landscape feature rather than a noncontributing building, structure, improvement, site or landscape feature in a historic district as defined in section 114-1, or is an architecturally significant feature of a public area of the interior of a historic or contributing building.